Please register or login to continue

 160. I was not the only one to have see it briefly in the form of the light.
 The other students of Asterion who were present and were four did as well.
 They had formed the inner circle.
 Their names were Zagreus, Sosibios, Polybios and Thalia.

 162. His body became stiff and his eyes which were wide opened, were closed one last time.
+It was the visible sign of the end of his mortality.

-163. He would be then buried near the precious grove that he once cherished in life.
+Asterion would be then buried near the precious grove that he once cherished in life.

 164. Each of us who witnessed not only his passing but the light that was of To Ena would speak of it in our remembrance of Asterion's philosophy and life.
+The world has lost a great man, and a great philosopher.
+Asterion who had once been stabbed, enslaved, imprisoned, rejected and exiled during his long life was not glorified like the Nazarene, yet he too suffered.

 172. Do not mourn me, for I have dwelt and lived well compared to others who have suffered more.
-Be a guardian to others, as to your self, body, mind and soul—said Asterion before his death.
+Be a guardian to others, as to your self, body, mind and soul—said Asterion a day before his death.

 173. He told me to not remember him for Meleticism, for he was not the point.
 He was only its messenger.
+I was to carry that message unto others.

 175. Remember that wisdom is not absolute certainty—it is courage to search beyond one's knowledge.

-176. Remember that the truth is not one's gain or loss—it is the mirror of one's reflection of the self.
+176. Remember that the truth is not one's gain or loss—it is the mirror of one's actual reflection of the self.

 179. So I tell you, be present in your mind and soul, and be honest to your self and body.
+Allow your wisdom to grow with your knowledge.

 180. Be gentle to others and yourself, and be brave amidst all adversities and struggles.
+Allow your virtues to guide your character.

 182. In remaining, you honour the man that was Asterion.
 In remaining, you honour yourself as well.